-For many, the memory of that awful day is fading, but my memories are vivid down to my shirt and tie.
-The day started out so bright, beautiful, and refreshing and ended so dark and frightening.
-September is also National Preparedness Month when preparedness experts try to catch your attention to prepare for another, inevitable, dark and frightening day.
+For many, the memory of that awful September day in 2001 is fading, but my memories are still vivid down to my shirt and tie.
+The day started out so bright, beautiful, and refreshing, but it ended so dark and frightening.
+The feeling of anger and uncertainty spread around us like a cloaking fog.

-Every year since the attacks, I choose to honor three fragments that create my memory of that day.
-First, I honor the life of my friend and colleague Colleen Fraser who died on Flight 93 with those other selfless heroes who may have saved the Capitol or the White House or thousands of other lives.
+Every year since the attacks, I choose to pay tribute to the three elements that create my memory of that day.
+First, I honor the life of my friend and colleague Colleen Fraser who died on Flight 93 with those other selfless heroes who may have saved the U.S. Capitol or the White House and thousands of other lives.
 Colleen was a fighter, and she was in good company that morning fighting to take back that plane.

 Second, I remember the lives of the 343 FDNY firefighters who died that day.
 Most knew going into those buildings that some of them would not come out alive.
 They knew this instinctively by virtue of their experience and profession.
 They still went in with police officers and EMS personnel to save those who could not save themselves.
 They went in to save people with disabilities.

-Every victim of these attacks needs to be remembered and honored.
+Every victim of these national tragedies needs to be remembered and honored.
 I feel a personal duty to honor Colleen, The 343, and those almost nameless people with disabilities who stayed behind that September day.
 I also honor the nearly 200,000 persons who have died in this pandemic.

 For the thirteenth time in my life, I will vote again this year to elect the President of the United States of America.
-I remember in in 1972 being forced to vote two weeks ahead of time by absentee ballot because my polling place was not accessible.
-I remember in 1992 being challenged at the poll because of disability, and I remember the empowerment I felt by calling a state hotline while at the poll to “fix” the situation to my satisfaction.
+I remember in in 1972 being forced to vote two weeks ahead of time by absentee ballot because my polling place was in accessible.
+I remember in 1992 being challenged at the poll because of my disability, and I remember the empowerment I felt by calling a state hotline while at the poll to “fix” the situation to my satisfaction.

 Times have changed for people with disabilities in terms of voting ease.
 Now most polling places and polling booths are accessible, but this year COVID-19 is forcing many states to encourage voting by mail for everyone in many states.
-Yes, there are still barriers to voting—especially in other states, but there is no excuse for any person with a disability not to vote.
+Yes, there are still barriers to voting—especially this year in other states, but there is no excuse for any person with a disability not to vote.
 Nothing about us without us, right?